 The questionnaire that we developed consisted of five short, multiple-choice questions, with one question focused on self-efficacy specific to risk diversification (Q1) three questions focused on knowledge of risk diversification (Q2-Q4), and one question focused on confidence in the knowledge of risk diversification (Q5).
-The precise wording of the questions is below:
+We chose to use one question each for self-efficacy and self-confidence since we were concerned about respondent fatigue.
+Related work suggests that single-item scales may be as reliable as multi-item scales, especially for measuring similar constructs such as subjective well-being (Kapteyn et al., 2015) and self-esteem (Robins et al., 2001).
+The precise wording of the questions is as follows:

 - 1. If I need to make an investment decision, I can select a mix of investments that are in line with how much risk I want to take on.

 - a.
 Not at all true

 - b.
 Hardly true

 - c.
 Moderately true

 - d.
 Exactly true

 - 2. In general, investments that are riskier tend to provide higher returns over time than investments with less risk.

 - a.
 True

 - b.
 False

 - c.
 Don't know

 - 3. Which of the following is an accurate statement about investment returns?

 - a.
 Usually, investing \$5,000 in shares of a single company is safer than investing \$5,000 in a fund which invests in shares of many companies in different industries

 - b.
 Usually, investing \$5,000 in shares of a single company is less safe than investing \$5,000 in a fund which invests in shares of many companies in different industries

 - c.
 Usually, investing \$5,000 in shares of a single company is equally as safe as investing \$5,000 in a fund which invests in shares of many companies in different industries.

 - d.
 Don't know

 - 4. Suppose you are a member of a stock investment club.
 This year, the club has about \$200,000 to invest in stocks and the members prefer not to take a lot of risk.
 Which of the following strategies would you recommend to your fellow members?

 - a.
 Put all of the money in one stock

 - b.
 Put all of the money in two stocks

 - c.
 Put all of the money in a stock index fund that tracks the behavior of 500 large firms in the United States

 - d.
 Don't know

 - 5. How confident are you that you have a grasp of how risk changes when choosing a different mix of investments?

 - a.
 Extremely confident

 - b.
 Very confident

 - c.
 Somewhat confident

 - d.
 Not very confident

 - e.
 Not at all confident